 Where to Eat

-Rishikesh is a great place to hangout in an ambient cafe.
-Cafe de Goa near Laxman Jhula bridge is popular for its view over the Ganges River and wide variety of dishes including Continental cuisine.
+Rishikesh is a great place to hang out in an ambient cafe.
+Cafe de Goa near Laxman Jhula bridge is popular for its view over the Ganges River and a wide variety of dishes including Continental cuisine.
 The 60's cafe in the Laxman Jhula area has a Beatles theme and music to go with it.
-On the other side of the river, Chatsang Cafe ("where food meets the soul") is newly opened, and offers healthy and contemporary food with a twist.
+On the other side of the river, Chatsang Cafe ("where food meets the soul") offers healthy and contemporary food with a twist.

 Rishikesh is a holy town, so eggs, fish and meat are difficult to find there.
 Rishikesh is a great place to shop for religious items, books, clothes, and handicrafts.
 Try to walk around as much as you can, although auto rickshaws are readily available to provide transport from the bus or train station to either of the bridges.
 Make sure you watch out for the plentiful monkeys which make quite a menace of themselves, particularly on the bridges.